UniversalDependencies/docs/_nap/template-index.md

 ### Features

+Nouns are inflected by gender and number.
+Sometimes, the difference is only graphic, as most word-final vowels are reduced (indicated with a breve diacritic).
+Example: _gruossŏ_ 'big'.M.SG vs _gruossĕ_ 'big'.M.PL
+Grammatical gender is often marked not by the final vowel, but by the word-internal vowel or diphthong.
+Example: _gruossŏ_ 'big'.M.SG vs _grossă_ 'big'.F.SG

+Verbs all end with a reduced vowel.
+However, the distinction between etymological forms is retained by graphemes with a breve diacritic.
+Example: _ijĕ magnĕ_ 'I eat'; _issŏ magnă_ 'he eats'.

 ---
 **Instruction**: Describe inherent and inflectional features for major word classes (at least NOUN and VERB).
 Describe other noteworthy features.
 Include links to language-specific feature definitions if any.